 If you’re back staying at home most of the time this winter, you might be noticing that some of your “lockdown habits” from the spring just aren’t cutting it to support your physical and emotional health.

 Need some fresh ideas for staying well?
-Here are new changes I've put into practice recently that are really helping me.
+Here are new changes I’ve put into practice recently that are really helping me at this point in the Covid crisis.
 Maybe they can help you too.

 Replace stress eating with eating for stress support

 The foods most of us reach for when we’re stressed — cookies, chips, chocolate, ice cream and other sugary or salt-filled processed carbs — might provide momentary comfort.
 But in the long run, stress eating just sets us up to feel even worse.
 Processed carbs send energy levels on a roller coaster, leaving you feeling tired, sluggish, and even less able to cope with stress.

 So, instead of reaching for those comfort carbs, I encourage you to start eating more foods that protect your body from stress:

 - Frozen or fresh wild caught salmon provides protein to stabilize blood sugars and curb excess production of cortisol, our body’s main “fight or flight hormone.”
 Salmon also contains beneficial amounts of Omega 3s to help boost mood and emotional well-being.

 - Dark leafy greens provide magnesium, a key mineral to support the adrenal glands in keeping stress hormones balanced.
 Magnesium also boosts cellular energy and immune function.
 Try organic kale, spinach and mustard greens.